Ensure that all antivirus and other security software is up-to-date

 Train your team on cyber security

 Provide your team with regular training on how to identify fraudulent or suspicious emails.
-Not clicking links or opening attachments can prevent a cyber breach.
+Not clicking links or opening attachments can prevent a potential cyber breach.

 Some simple tips are: